Charles Creighton Carlin: Congress

+Later career

 Carlin resigned from Congress in order to manage the unsuccessful presidential campaign of President Wilson's Attorney General (and former Pennsylvania Congressman) A. Mitchell Palmer for the 1920 Presidential nomination.
 He later managed the unsuccessful 1924 Presidential campaign of Alabama Senator Oscar Underwood (who lived in Alexandria and opposed the Ku Klux Klan).
 Carlin also testified before Congress in 1920 concerning Presidential campaign expenses.

 Carlin also resumed his legal practice in Alexandria and Washington, D.C.
 Carlin moved to Washington, D.C. in 1936 and worked in both jurisdictions until his death.

 Death and legacy

-Carlin died in Washington on October 14, 1938, survived by his wife and two sons.
-He was interred in Alexandria's Ivy Hill Cemetery, as was his widow seven years later.
-However, two wills were presented for probate, together with a revocation of one will and a trust document in favor of his granddaughter Sara (daughter of his son Charles C. Carlin Jr., who continued to publish the Alexandria Gazette).
+Carlin died in Washington on October 14, 1938.
+Two wills were presented for probate, together with a revocation of one will and a trust document in favor of his granddaughter Sara (daughter of his son Charles C. Carlin Jr., who continued to publish the Alexandria Gazette).
 Despite an early settlement of the congressman's estate, a long legal battle later ensued over control of the newspaper, since another grandson (Keith) had become mentally ill while attending the University of California and had subsequently been confined to state mental hospitals in California and eventually Williamsburg, Virginia.
 Congressman Carlin's son, Major Charles Keith Carlin, and another grandson were later buried in Arlington National Cemetery, and the Alexandria Gazette continues to publish.